Skip to content

 • Comfy dtype: SEGS

-• Returns the segments that do not meet the specified criteria.
+• The segments that do not meet the filtering criteria and are thus excluded based on the specified target and range.

 Usage tips